y05f/lokimo_backend/readme.md

 docker-compose exec web  python manage.py test
 ```

-- The testing phasse consists of 7 tests of all the APIs where the file "test_data.json" is used as testing database.
+- The testing phasse consists of 7 tests of all the endpoints where the file "test_data.json" is used as testing database.

 ## How to read and explore the project